 Serve it with a sprinkle of toasted coconut, dried edible rose petals, crushed pistachio, and if it's an extra special occasion then a bit of saffron too!
 The residual heat will bloom the saffron.

-- Rice Texture - If you don't like the texture of long grain rice in kheer, skip the step where the rice is toasted in the ghee.
+Rice Texture - If you don't like the texture of long grain rice in kheer, skip the step where the rice is toasted in the ghee.
 Once the rice has softened, mash them a little with your wooden spoon so that the grains break apart.
+You can also use short grain rice instead.

-- Simmer and stir - Making kheer requires a bit of patience, it's not something you can leave on the stove and walk away because the milk may burn.
+Simmer and stir - Making kheer requires a bit of patience, it's not something you can leave on the stove and walk away because the milk may burn.
 While the milk reduces and the rice softens, you'll need to stir the pudding and scrape down the pot to prevent burning.
-Then go back to simmering to release steam, and stir again.
+Then go back to simmering to let more liquid evaporate, and stir again.
 Keep going until you get to your ideal consistency.

 More Indian Dessert Recipes to try